-Ms. Wine has represented all of the major accounting firms and a number of financial institutions in a variety of matters, many emanating from the financial crisis.
-She currently represents Ernst & Young in all civil and regulatory matters related to its role as auditor of Lehman Brothers and represents Deutsche Bank in a number of actions regarding its RMBS business.
+Ms. Wine has represented many issuers, all of the major accounting firms, and a number of financial institutions in a variety of complex litigation and regulatory matters.
+For several years after the financial crisis, she represented Ernst & Young in all civil and regulatory matters related to its role as auditor of Lehman Brothers, and she represented Deutsche Bank in a number of actions regarding its residential mortgage backed securities (RMBS) business.

-Ms. Wine formerly was the Deputy Office Managing Partner of the New York office.
-She previously Co-chaired the firm's Securities Litigation and Professional Liability Practice and the Litigation Department in Los Angeles.
-She also is a former member of Latham’s Associates Committee and its Training and Career Enhancement Committee.
+Ms. Wine is a former member of Latham's Executive Committee and prior to that was the Deputy Office Managing Partner of the New York office.
+She previously co-chaired the firm's Securities Litigation & Professional Liability Practice and the Litigation & Trial Department in Los Angeles.
+She is also a former member of Latham’s Associates Committee and Training and Career Enhancement Committee.
 Ms. Wine regularly speaks on law firm management and the role of women in the legal profession.

 - Acting as lead trial counsel in an arbitration for one of the Big Four accounting firms brought by the Trustee of its former audit client; decision pending

 - Winning complete dismissal, on a motion to dismiss, of Pacira Pharmaceuticals, Inc. in a securities class action in the District of New Jersey relating to statements about product safety and efficacy

 - Representing Ferrellgas, Inc. in a securities class action pending in the SDNY and related state court derivative actions alleging that the company misled investors about the success of a recent acquisition and the effect of declining crude oil prices on its oil logistics business